Maria Luisa, Duchess of Lucca: Exile

 The exiled Queen went to Milan where she had an interview with Napoleon.
 He promised her, as compensation for the loss of Etruria, the throne of a Kingdom of Northern Lusitania (in the North of Portugal), he intended to create after the Franco-Spanish conquest of Portugal.
 This was part of the Treaty of Fontainebleau between France and Spain (October 1807) that also had incorporated Etruria to Napoleons' domains.
 Napoleon had already ordered the invasion of Portugal but his secret aim was ultimately to depose the Spanish royal family and have access to the money remitted from Spanish colonies in the New World.
 As part of the agreement, Maria Luisa would marry Lucien Bonaparte, who would have to divorce his wife, but both refused: Lucien was attached to his wife and Maria Luisa considered those nuptials a misalliance, and she would not allow herself to be put in Portugal in the place of her eldest sister, Carlota.
 Napoleon wanted Maria Luisa to settle in Nice or Turin, but her intentions were to join her parents in Spain.
 Crossing the south of France, on 3 February she entered Spain by Barcelona and on the 19th, she joined her family at Aranjuez.
 She arrived at a court deeply divided and a country in unrest: her brother, Ferdinand, Prince of Asturias, had plotted against their father and the unpopular prime minister Manuel Godoy.

 Ferdinand had been pardoned but with the family's prestige shaken, Napoleon took this opportunity to invade Spain.
 With the excuse of sending reinforcements to Lisbon, French troops had entered Spain in December.
-Not completely blind to Napoleon's real intentions, the Spanish Royal family had secretly planned their escape to Mexico, but their plans were cut short.
+Not completely blind to Napoleon's real intentions, the Spanish royal family had secretly planned their escape to New Spain, but their plans were cut short.
 At this point Maria Luisa arrived in Aranjuez on 19 February 1808.

 Supporters of Ferdinand spread the story that prime minister Godoy had betrayed Spain to Napoleon.
 On 18 March a popular uprising known as the Mutiny of Aranjuez took place.
 Members of popular classes, soldiers and peasants assaulted Godoy's residence, captured him, and made King Charles depose the prime minister.
 Two days later, the court forced Charles IV to abdicate and yield the throne to his son, now Ferdinand VII.
 The abdication of Charles IV in favor of Ferdinand VII was enthusiastically acclaimed by the people.